wp-plugins/woocommerce-beans/readme.txt

 5. Beans Home Page where your beans page will be promoted.

 == Changelog ==

+= 0.9.17 =
+- Beans printing issue for some woocommerce shops

 = 0.9.16 =
 - Add info for user's beans balance in user account page